Advice and assistance with complaints

-You can send digital radiographs to us by email or physically on a storage device.
+You can send digital radiographs to us by email.
 Copies of conventional films can be scanned or digitally captured.

-If you have any doubt as to what constitutes the records, please contact us.
+If you have any doubt as to what constitutes the records or how to send them to us, please contact us.

 If the complaint hasn't yet been acknowledged in writing, arrange for this to be sent to the complainant at the earliest opportunity along with a copy of the relevant complaints procedure.
 If you need it, you can use this acknowledgement letter template to do so.

 3: A copy of your practice complaints procedure